 “It's about comfort and how you feel, and I don't think there should be a line between activewear and ready-to-wear,” Kamali told Vogue in 2014.
 “If you're dressed like you're going to work out all the time, you're more physical with your body.”

 Check it: you won’t find a single mention of the term “hoodie” in any song released before the early 1990s.
-We checked.
 But then it’s everywhere, referenced by rap and hip-hop icons like Big Daddy Kane, Mobb Deep, Das EFX, Del the Funky Homosapien, Tupac, The Fugees … the list runs on and on.
 This is a major turning point for the look.

 This is worth noting because high end designers were heavily, uh, “inspired” by street culture of the time.
 Tommy Hilfiger and Ralph Lauren took interest early on and began putting hoodies in high end runway shows and producing them en masses for department stores.
 Extreme sports were at their zenith, too, and many smaller brands like Alien Workshop, Thrasher, Vans and Blind (amongst many more) flooded the market with the easy-to-wear, hardly-ever-need-to-wash pullovers.